DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

+0.1817

+-   Optimized SLANC's backend logic
+-   Now player who is muted or suspended cannot be tagged, to discourage trolls from getting attention
+-   Other various chat server fixes and optimizations

 0.1816

 -   Market place item, purchase item UI has been reworked to provide a more streamlined experience, no longer to fill up multiple popups and instead all in one page.